 (a) Legal Opinions

-Many of the forms of agreement which the Association anticipates will be specified as "Principal Agreements" by users of the Agreement are supported by legal opinions which confirm the efficacy of their contractual netting provisions.
+Many of the forms of agreement listed in part I of the Schedule to the Agreement which the Association anticipates will be specified as "Principal Agreements" by users of the Agreement are supported by legal opinions which confirm the efficacy of their contractual netting provisions.
 Concern has been expressed that the amendments to the Principal Agreements contemplated by the Agreement might raise questions with respect to aspects of those supporting opinions.
 Clearly this is as much an issue for the trade associations that sponsor the underlying agreements as it is for the Association.
 However, a prominent "health warning" somewhere in the Guidance Notes might be appropriate to highlight this issue.

 The working group notes that the Association anticipates obtaining legal opinions confirming the enforceability of the Agreement when governed by English law and New York law.
 We understand, however, that these will not be "netting opinions".
 Does the Association have any plans to obtain netting opinions from particularly important jurisdictions?